IBM/blockchain-network-on-kubernetes/README.md

 To setup your cluster for maximum availability and capacity, IBM Cloud allows you to create a fully customizable, production-ready cluster called _standard cluster_. _Standard clusters_ allow highly available cluster configurations such as a setup with two clusters that run in different regions, each with multiple worker nodes.
 Please see https://console.bluemix.net/docs/containers/cs_planning.html#cs_planning_cluster_config to review other options for highly available cluster configurations.

 This pattern uses a _lite cluster_ provided by IBM Cloud and it can be used for proof-of-concept purpose.
-This pattern provides you the scripts to automate the process for setting up Hyperledger Fabric network using Kubernetes Cluster on IBM Cloud.
+This pattern provides you the scripts to automate the process for setting up Hyperledger Fabric network using Kubernetes APIs on IBM Cloud.

 When the reader has completed this pattern, they will understand how to:

 * modify configuration files according to their network topology
-* set up their own hyperledger fabric network on Kubernetes cluster
+* deploy the hyperledger fabric network on Kubernetes cluster

 ## Flow